microsoft/monthlyresources/README.md

 Azure Developer CLI is a new command-line tool that accelerates the time that it takes you to go from code to cloud.
-Learn how to get started in the blog by Savannah Ostrowski.[Read now](https://devblogs.microsoft.com/azure-sdk/introducing-the-azure-developer-cli-a-faster-way-to-build-apps-for-the-cloud/?ocid=AID3045628)
+Learn how to get started in the blog by Savannah Ostrowski.
+[Read now](https://devblogs.microsoft.com/azure-sdk/introducing-the-azure-developer-cli-a-faster-way-to-build-apps-for-the-cloud/?ocid=AID3045628)

 ___